What is Treasury Bond?

 - These bonds usually have long maturity periods, ranging between 20 to 30 years.

-- T-bond holders receive semi-annual interest payments until maturity when the T-bonds’ initial investment amount (face value) is repaid to the investor.
+- T-bond holders receive semi-annual interest payments until maturity, when the T-bonds’ initial investment amount (face value) is repaid to the investor.

 - T-bonds can be purchased directly from the US Treasury.
-They can also be bought from banks, brokers or as a collection of securities in a mutual fundMutual FundA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc/ETF.
+They can also be bought from banks and brokers or as a collection of securities in a mutual fundMutual FundA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc/ETF.
 They’re often used to diversify portfoliosDiversify PortfoliosPortfolio diversification refers to the practice of investing in a different assets in order to maximize returns while minimizing risk.
 This way, the risk is kept to a minimal while the investor accumulates many assets.
 Investment diversification leads to a healthy portfolio. and offset the risk of equity investmentsEquity InvestmentsEquity investment is the amount pooled in by the investors in the shares of the companies listed on the stock exchange for trading.
 The shareholders make gain from such holdings in the form of returns or increase in stock value..

-How Do Treasury Bonds (T-Bonds) Work?
+How Do Treasury Bonds Work?

 - The US Treasury organizes auctions to facilitate the sale of treasury bonds.
 At these auctions, the prices and interest rates of individual bonds are determined.
 The price set at the auction can be lower, higher, or equal to the bond’s face value.

-- The two factors that influence the price of fixed-rate securities like T-bonds are the interest rate and the yield to maturityYield To MaturityYield to Maturity refers to the expected returns an investor anticipates after keeping the bond intact till the maturity date.
-In other words, a bond's expected returns after making all the payments on time throughout the life of a bond.
+- The two factors influencing the price of fixed-rate securities like T-bonds are the interest rate and the yield to maturityYield To MaturityThe yield to maturity refers to the expected returns an investor anticipates after keeping the bond intact till the maturity date.
+In other words, a bond's returns are scheduled after making all the payments on time throughout the life of a bond.
+Unlike current yield, which measures the present value of the bond, the yield to maturity measures the value of the bond at the end of the term of a bond.
 (YTM).
 The YTM of a T-bond is simply the total returnTotal ReturnThe term “Total Return” refers to the sum of the difference between the opening and closing value of all the assets over a particular period of time and the returns thereon.
 To put it simply, the changes in opening and closing values of assets plus the number of returns earned thereof is the Total Return of the entity over a period of time. that the owner can expect to get if the bond is held until maturity.

 - As mentioned above, investors can purchase treasury bonds through brokers, banks, ETFsETFsAn exchange-traded fund (ETF) is a security that contains many types of securities such as bonds, stocks, commodities, and so on, and that trades on the exchange like a stock, with the price fluctuating many times throughout the day when the exchange-traded fund is bought and sold on the exchange., and mutual funds.
 They can also buy these bonds directly from the website of the US Treasury, which we will discuss in greater detail later in the article.